TrullyAI/TrullyDocs/README.md

 ⚠️ Make sure to download the Dynamic Feature Module before initializing TrullySDK

-### 1.- Create a new Dynamic Module
+### 1.- Create a new Dynamic Feature Module

-You can create a new Dynamic Module with Android Studio using **File > New > New Module** this will open a window.
+You can create a new Dynamic Feature Module with Android Studio using **File > New > New Module** this will open a window.
 Select Dynamic Feature and choose a name for your module then click next.
 The next window will ask to create a Module Title and to choose how you would like to include the module.
 We recommend to choose **Do not include module at install-time (on-demand only)** because it will let you decide when you want to start the download.
 This action will generate some changes to your app

 #### `settings.gradle`